hsf-training/hsf-training-ml-webpage/_episodes/06-Model_Comparison.md

 > ## Classifiers in Law
 > In criminal law, Blackstone's ratio (also known as the Blackstone ratio or Blackstone's formulation) is the idea that it is better that ten guilty persons escape than that one innocent suffer.
-This corresponds to the minimum threshold requirement of 91% confidence of a crime being commited for the classification of guilty.
+This corresponds to the minimum threshold requirement of 91% confidence of a crime being committed for the classification of guilty.
 It is obviously difficult to get such precise probabilities when dealing with crimes.
 {: .callout}

 Since TP, FP, TN, and FN all depend on the threshold of a classifier, each of these metrics can be considered functions of threshold.